o28o/fdg/text.md

   - Chrome, Edge and custom script extentions for any sites
 - More detailed "Key features of Dhamma.gift" listed [here](https://dhamma.gift/assets/common/keyFeatures.html).

-## To change the dictionary mode on Dhamma.gfit:
+## To change the dictionary mode on Dhamma.gift:

 ##### By default buil-id lightweight dictionary will be turned on on Search results and Reader pages.
 To choose Dictionary style that suits your needs:
 1. Open [Dhamma.gift Read](https://dhamma.gift/sn2.1).